 You may also be interested in the "global village" virtually erected in honor of our actual village, or the pages of the Rockbridge Regional Library or Lexington photos.
 We are stubbornly provincial, even as we concede that a few things might happen outside of Rockbridge County.
 The example of our hero has stimulated us to contemplate bold new ventures - maybe a sister publication in another fertile locale.

-For the last 40 years (going on 41 next October, but who's counting), the editor has hosted a pioneering radio program called The Anti-Headache Machine every other Saturday night (it keeps him off the streets) on WLUR-FM, Lexington.
+For the last 48 years, the editor has hosted a pioneering radio program called The Anti-Headache Machine every Saturday night (it keeps him off the streets) on WLUR-FM, Lexington.
 The show airs from 8 PM until midnight, except when the station bumps it to broadcast a W&L basketball game.
 Through the wonders of the internet, the mostly vinyl music show (no news, no chat, no format, no requests) can now be heard by all the ships at sea.

 to feel smug, they should remember that the last newspaperman elected